 The Pharisees are mentioned throughout the Gospels, but they have not stayed in the pages of the Bible.
 That religious group is still among us in modern times.
-Through this article, you will learn to deal with them just as Jesus did.
+In this article, you will learn how to deal with them just as Jesus did.

 Who Were the Pharisees in the Bible?

 The Pharisees were a large Jewish religious group who were well-known legal experts.
 They lived by the letter of the law.
 Bible scholars are familiar with at least four Pharisees mentioned by name in the New Testament who were not against Jesus and Christians.

 - Nicodemus went to see Jesus at night to ask him how to be born again (John 3:1-21).

 - Joseph of Arimathea gave his tomb for Jesus to be buried in (Matthew 27:57-61).

 - Paul declared on many occasions that he was a Pharisee before his conversion to believe in Jesus Christ.